dng24/intl-iot/Getting_Started.md

 ### System Setup

 A good operating system to use is **Linux**.
-Specifically, this guide was written using **Ubuntu 18.04**.
+Specifically, this guide was written using **Ubuntu 18.04.1**, which a free copy can be downloaded [here](http://old-releases.ubuntu.com/releases/18.04.1/).
 The code might work using a Mac terminal, but there could be issues, such as with TShark.
 The code has not been tested on Windows.
 Users on a Windows or Mac platform are strongly encouraged to use an Ubuntu virtual machine.
 [VirtualBox](https://www.virtualbox.org/) and [VMWare](https://www.vmware.com/) are two popular virtual machine softwares.
 If you are using a virtual machine, please make sure to allocate enough disk space.
 If you are using the dataset from this study, it is recommended that 30 GB be allocated.

 ### Environment Setup